2025-26 Student Handbook & Calendar

 Health Services, Ard Building, 931-221-7107

-There is no cost for currently enrolled students to access medical services.
-Note: there are nominal charges for lab work, medications, and supplies and procedures required for treatment.
+There is no cost for currently enrolled students for access to medical provider services.
+Note: there are nominal charges for any testing (including tests performed in the clinic and lab work sent to the outside lab), medications, supplies and procedures required for treatment and given in the clinic.
 Any such charges will be discussed with students in advance and will be billed to their account.
-Students also have the option of obtaining medications from the in-house dispensary or have a prescription electronically sent to and filled by a pharmacy of their choice.
+No payment is required at the time of the appointment.
+They will then pay this bill online through their OneStop account or in person at the Cashiers' window in the Ellington Building.

 Hours